Full Calendar of Events

 Members have attended a guided tour of the Holocaust Memorial Museum by a Holocaust survivor, complimentary outings to Hillwood Estate and the Newseum, docent tours of the Kreeger Museum and the Phillips Collection, and multiple outings to Glenstone, to name just a few.
 Members also have enjoyed architectural and garden walking tours as well as Tech Tutors sessions with high school students.

 BMAV sponsors workshops at Connie Morella Library on the third Tuesday afternoon of the month.
 These have included talks on universal design, voice recognition devices, technology, filmmaking, and living wills.
-Our Speaker Series is also open to the public and attendees have enjoyed talks by Bob Levey and Connie Morella,"Master of Disaster" Ken Feinberg, one of the inventors of the internet Steve Crocker, Steve Roberts, Marc Korman, past president of the White House Correspondents' Association, and many authors.
+Our Speaker Series is also open to the public and attendees have enjoyed talks by Bob Levey, Steve Roberts and Connie Morella,"Master of Disaster" Ken Feinberg, one of the inventors of the internet Steve Crocker, Delegate Marc Korman, Margaret Talev, past president of the White House Correspondents' Association, and many authors.

 Shared Interest Groups